- Office of The Dean

 The Royal Military College policy on integrity in research and scholarship is defined in the Collective Agreement, Article 35, Treasury Board and the Canadian Military College Faculty Association 1999.

-Research conducted by RMC of Canada staff and students must conform with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, as set by;
+Research conducted by RMC staff and students must conform with the Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, as set by;

 - the Canada Institutes of Health Research (CIHR),